 An annual budget is adopted on the modified accrual basis of accounting, consistent with generally accepted accounting principles.
 Amendments to the budget can only be made with the approval of the Board of Directors.
+A final budget amendment is made so that final budgeted amounts agree to actual amounts.
 The fund is the legal level of control.